Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 with $\alpha=\frac{N+1}{N-1}$, and the condition \eqref{11111111} holds uniformly for $x\in\overline{\Omega}$, $\eta\in\mathbb{R}^N$.
 Ghergu and R$\breve{\mathrm{a}}$dulescu \cite{GR} focused on the case

-where $\lambda>0$, $0<\alpha\leq2$, $K\in C^{0,\gamma}(\overline{\Omega})$ with $\gamma\in(0,1)$, $g$ is a singular nonlinearility, $f$ is smooth and has a sublinear growth.
+where $\lambda>0$, $0<\alpha\leq2$, $K\in C^{0,\gamma}(\overline{\Omega})$ with $\gamma\in(0,1)$, $g$ is of a singular nonlinearility, $f$ is smooth and grows sublinearly.
 A similar model is also considered in \cite{DGR}.
 In addition, \cite{GP} is the first work dealing with Neumann problems of \eqref{P}.
 The existence is also studied for the cases of uniformly elliptic operators \cite{WD} and systems of equations \cite{DY,F}.

-For the $m$-Laplacian case, Cl$\mathrm{\grave{e}}$ment et al. \cite{CMM} considered positive radial solutions for a system of the $m$-Laplacian case without the gradient terms.
-Azizieh and Cl$\acute{\mathrm{e}}$ment \cite{AC} studied the case $f(x,u,\nabla u)=f(u)$, which not in the radial form and under the assumptions: $1<m\leq2$, $\Omega$ is convex, $f$ is continuous and $f(0)=0$.
+For the $m$-Laplacian case, Cl$\mathrm{\grave{e}}$ment {\em et.\ al.} \cite{CMM} considered positive radial solutions for a system of the $m$-Laplacian case without the gradient terms.
+Azizieh and Cl$\acute{\mathrm{e}}$ment \cite{AC} studied the case $f(x,u,\nabla u)=f(u)$, and under the assumptions: $1<m\leq2$, $\Omega$ is convex, $f$ is continuous and $f(0)=0$.
 Motreanu and Tanaka \cite{MT} considered \eqref{P} and developed an approach based on approximate solutions and a new strong maximum principle.
-Faraci et al. \cite{FMP} forced on that $f$ has a $(m-1)$-sublinear growth in $u$ and $\nabla u$.
+Faraci {\em et.\ al.} \cite{FMP} assumed that $f$ satifies a $(m-1)$-sublinear growth in $u$ and $\nabla u$.
 The proof was based on subsolution and supersolution techniques, Schaefer's fixed point theorem, regularity results and strong maximum principle.
-Zou \cite{Z} required the growth
+Zou \cite[Theorem 1.3]{Z} required $f(x,u,\nabla u)$ to satisfy a growth-limit condition, a positivity condition, and to be "super-linear" at the origin.
+The result is obtained by combining a fixed point theorem with a priori estimates.
+Ruiz \cite{R} focused on the case